kubit-ui/kubit-ios-charts/README_EXTENDED_DOC.md

 <img src="assets/AxisChart.gif" alt="Axis Chart">

 #### Using custom background
-The following example demonstrates how to use a custom background into an axis chart:
+The following example illustrates how to use a custom background in an axis chart:

 ```Swift
 import KubitCharts